Sarah7x/Lisbon-Climate-Trend-Analysis/README.md

 🌱 Conclusions & Future Pathways
 ---
-Our findings paint a picture of a climate marked by predictability and mild transitions.
+The findings paint a picture of a climate marked by predictability and mild transitions.
 Future explorations might include:

 - **Extended Timeline**: Broadening the dataset for a long-term climate panorama.
 - **Granular Analysis**: Zooming into micro-trends and extreme weather events.